TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Tutorials/Tea/DirectoryStructure.rst

                 ],
             ];

-Further this line defines the namespace all PHP classes in this directory have to be situated in to be found by the :ref:`PSR-4 autoloading <autoload>`.
+The key of the psr-4 array, here :php:`'TTN\\Tea\\'` defines the namespace that all classes in this directory must be situated in to be found by the :ref:`PSR-4 autoloading <autoload>`.

 The folder :file:`Classes` contains several subfolders: